enriquegh/marshealth/android/README.md

 ## Things completed

-- Robust messaging app, enabling staff and patient to communicate effecitvely eliminating number of calls received in the office.
+- Robust messaging app, enabling staff and patient to communicate effectively eliminating number of calls received in the office.

 - Online appointment search for current, available appointments.